ikmb/exome-seq/docs/usage.md

 - GRCh37 (the 1000 genomes reference with decoys)
 - GRCh38 (the current human reference assembly without ALT loci)
 - hg19 (another version of GRCh37, also referred to as the UCSC reference)

+### `--tools`
+The pipeline offers various tools for the analysis of variant information.
+Specifically:

+* Deepvariant (deepvariant)
+* Strelka (strelka)
+* Manta (manta)
+* Expansion Hunter (expansionhunter)

+Your tools of choice can be provided like so:

+`nextflow run ikmb/exome-seq --samples Samples.csv --assembly GRCh38 --tools 'deepvariant,manta,expansionhunter,strelka'`

+If no tools are selected, the pipeline will stop after the deduplication of read alignments.

+### `--joint_calling`
+The pipeline produces multi-vcf files through merging of the single-sample callsets.
+However, you can alternatively request for the samples to be called jointly, i.e. all in one process.
+This will cause individual callsets to take into consideration information from other samples, and result in numerous ref calls in the individual VCF files.
+An advantage of this approach is that individual sites can obtain support from multiple samples.
+This is typically done when analysing cohorts.

 ### `--kit`
 Each exome capture kit has a target and a bait definition, i.e. information about the exons it enriches and the specific RNA bait sequences that are used